6 recommended OTC drugs

 Ideally — 2 weeks before the season (for birch pollen, around March).
 Daily antihistamine + nasal spray.

-Yes - immunotherapy reduces symptoms by 50-70% and may induce lasting tolerance.
+Yes — immunotherapy reduces symptoms by 50-70% and can induce lasting tolerance.
 It requires 3-5 years of continuous treatment.

 See also